nasukir/Oct25-Assignment-2/README.md

 # Welcome to My GitHub Profile!

-## Here you'll find a collection of my projects,
+## Here you'll find a collection of my projects
-ranging from web development to creative explorations with piano and guitar.
+Ranging from web development to creative explorations with piano and guitar.

 ## 🔧 Skills & Tools
 - HTML | CSS | JavaScript